alfmunny/MIT6.824-Distributed-Systems/Lab1-MapReduce.md

 ```

 Now if you run `sh test-mr.sh`, you should pass all tests.
+Congrats.